vchan2/vchan2.github.io/2021APCalculusAB.md

   * (AP) Use Intermediate Value Theorem.
   * (AP) Handle more challenging expressions involving trigonometric functions, exponentials, and logarithms.

 Unit 2 test is scheduled for <b>Wednesday, October 11</b> in-class.
+Unit 2 AP material is scheduled for <b>Friday, October 13</b> in-class.
 You should be proficient in all material contained in Unit 2.
 More precisely, you should be able to:
   * Describe the relationship between continuity and differentiability.
   * Calculate the average rate of change from a table, graph, or function.